UPDATED January 16, 2017

 - If you’re considering a meal at any of these restaurants, I highly recommend tying in the show with your experience.
 If you’re already going to spend the money on one of these pricier meals, add the show to get the most out of your money.
 The experience is worth it.

 - Both locations for Paint the Night have advantages.
 With Blue Bayou, the food is more upscale and the dining experience is fancier.
 The viewing area is good for the parade, but many people don’t love that you’re set so far back on Main Street to see the fireworks.
-As I advised earlier, move onto Main immediately after the parade to make that situation better.
-The Blue Bayou option is great for older kids and adults.
-I prefer it’s a small world for families with young children because it’s far less busy, the kids have room to run around prior to the show, bathrooms are easily accessible and it’s all around more family friendly.
+I prefer Aladdin’s Oasis for families with young children because it’s far less busy, the kids have room to run around prior to the show, bathrooms are easily accessible and it’s all around more family friendly.

-- Even with reserved seating, you’ll want to arrive early to get the best of the reserved seating.
+- Even with reserved viewing, you’ll want to arrive early to get the best of the reserved viewing.
 All of these indulgences are popular.
-I recommend arriving early – an hour prior.
+I recommend arriving early.

 |Tickets I recommend (read why)|

 Enter code DLRPS at checkout to save an additional $2 on each ticket.